Part One: Meet the Humans

 "Hi Aqua," Boreas said awkwardly.

 "Uh...
 Y-yes, it's Bors.
 No, Boreas!"
 He kicked himself underwater for making a complete mess of this.
-He realised that though he had planned to be really charming and witty, he was currently displaying all the charm and wit of a spoilt carrot.
+Though he had planned to be really charming and witty, he realised he was currently displaying all the charm and wit of a spoilt carrot.

 After a very awkward pause of a few seconds, she said: "So um...
 Can I help you, Boreas?"